What is: Gundam

 Gundam is a mecha (giant robot) franchise that originated in Japan and has become a global cultural phenomenon.
-Created by Sunrise, the series began with “Mobile Suit Gundam” in 1979, directed by Yoshiyuki Tomino.
-The plot takes place in a dystopian future where humanity has colonized space, and space colonies go to war against Earth.
+Created by Sunrise, the series began with "Mobile Suit Gundam" in 1979, directed by Yoshiyuki Tomino.
+The plot is set in a dystopian future where humanity has colonized space, and the space colonies wage war against Earth.
 Gundams are giant robots piloted by humans, used as weapons of war.
-The franchise is known for its realistic and complex approach to war, exploring themes such as politics, ethics and the impact of war on people.
+The franchise is known for its realistic and complex approach to warfare, exploring themes such as politics, ethics, and the impact of war on people.
 In addition to the TV series, Gundam has expanded into films, manga, novels, video games, and plastic models known as Gunpla.

 History and Evolution of the Gundam Franchise

-Since its release, the Gundam franchise has evolved significantly, spanning multiple timelines and alternate universes.
-The original series, “Mobile Suit Gundam”, introduced the concept of “Real Robot”, differentiating itself from the more fanciful “Super Robots” of the time.
-The popularity of the series led to the creation of several sequels and spin-offs, such as “Mobile Suit Zeta Gundam” and “Mobile Suit Gundam ZZ”.
-In the 90s, the franchise explored new universes with series such as “Mobile Fighter G Gundam” and “New Mobile Report Gundam Wing”.
-Each new series brought innovations in mecha design and storytelling, while maintaining the essence of the franchise.
-The franchise's continued evolution is a testament to its ability to reinvent itself and remain relevant throughout the decades.
+Since its launch, the Gundam franchise has evolved significantly, spanning multiple timelines and alternate universes.
+The original series, "Mobile Suit Gundam," introduced the concept of the "Real Robot," distinguishing it from the more fantasy-based "Super Robots" of the time.
+The series' popularity led to the creation of several sequels and spin-offs, such as "Mobile Suit Zeta Gundam" and "Mobile Suit Gundam ZZ."
+In the 1990s, the franchise explored new universes with series like "Mobile Fighter G Gundam" and "New Mobile Report Gundam Wing."
+Each new series brought innovations in mecha design and narrative while maintaining the essence of the franchise.
+The franchise's continuous evolution is a testament to its ability to reinvent itself and remain relevant over the decades.

-Gundam is not just an anime series; is a cultural phenomenon that has influenced the entertainment industry and pop culture globally.
+Gundam is not just an anime series; it is a cultural phenomenon that has influenced the entertainment industry and pop culture globally.
 The franchise has spawned a wide range of products, from plastic models (Gunpla) to video games and clothing.
 Gunpla, in particular, has become a popular hobby, with competitions and exhibitions around the world.
-Additionally, Gundam influenced other works of science fiction and anime, setting standards for the mecha genre.
-The franchise also had a significant impact on the Japanese economy, contributing to the popularization of anime and manga in the global market.
+Furthermore, Gundam has influenced other science fiction and anime works, setting standards for the mecha genre.
+The franchise has also had a significant impact on the Japanese economy, contributing to the popularization of anime and manga in the global market.
 Gundam's commercial success is a testament to its ability to attract fans of all ages and from different parts of the world.

-The Gundam franchise is made up of several series and films that explore different aspects of its complex universe.
-The original series, “Mobile Suit Gundam”, is considered a classic and laid the foundation for all subsequent productions.
-“Mobile Suit Zeta Gundam” and “Mobile Suit Gundam ZZ” continue the story of the original series, while “Mobile Suit Gundam: Char's Counterattack” serves as a climactic epic.
-In the 90s, “New Mobile Report Gundam Wing” gained international popularity, especially in the United States.
-“Mobile Suit Gundam SEED” and its sequel “Mobile Suit Gundam SEED Destiny” revitalized the franchise in the 2000s.
-Each Gundam series and film offers a new perspective on the universe while maintaining the central themes of war, politics and humanity.
+The Gundam franchise comprises several series and films that explore different aspects of its complex universe.
+The original series, "Mobile Suit Gundam," is considered a classic and laid the foundation for all subsequent productions.
+"Mobile Suit Zeta Gundam" and "Mobile Suit Gundam ZZ" continue the story of the original series, while "Mobile Suit Gundam: Char's Counterattack" serves as an epic culmination.
+In the 1990s, "New Mobile Report Gundam Wing" gained international popularity, especially in the United States.
+"Mobile Suit Gundam SEED" and its sequel, "Mobile Suit Gundam SEED Destiny," revitalized the franchise in the 2000s.
+Each Gundam series and film offers a new perspective on the universe while maintaining the central themes of war, politics, and humanity.

 Mobile Suit Design and Technology

 Mobile Suits, especially Gundams, are the heart of the franchise.
-Each series introduces new designs and technologies, reflecting the evolution of fictional engineering and mech aesthetics.
-The RX-78-2 Gundam, from the original series, is one of the most iconic and influential designs.
-Over time, Mobile Suits became more sophisticated, incorporating advanced technologies such as the “Psycommu System” and the “Minovsky Particle”.
-Designs range from utility models to highly specialized combat machines, each with their own unique capabilities.
-The attention to detail in the design of Mobile Suits is one of the factors that contribute to the franchise's longevity and popularity.
+Each series introduces new designs and technologies, reflecting the evolution of fictional engineering and mecha aesthetics.
+The RX-78-2 Gundam from the original series is one of the most iconic and influential designs.
+Over time, Mobile Suits have become more sophisticated, incorporating advanced technologies such as the "Psycommu System" and the "Minovsky Particle."
+Designs range from utility models to highly specialized combat machines, each with its own unique capabilities.
+The attention to detail in Mobile Suit design is one of the factors contributing to the franchise's longevity and popularity.
 Fans appreciate the complexity and innovation that each new Mobile Suit brings to the Gundam universe.

 Gundam Fandom and Community

 The Gundam fan community is one of the most dedicated and passionate in the anime world.
-Since the release of the original series, fans have been actively involved in discussions, theories, and creation of Gundam-related content.
-Conventions and events dedicated to Gundam are common, where fans can share their Gunpla collections
+Since the release of the original series, fans have actively engaged in discussions, theories, and the creation of Gundam-related content.
+Gundam conventions and events are common, where fans can share their Gunpla collections.